captbaritone/eel-wasm/README.md

 It returns a `Uint8Array` which is the binary representation of a Wasm module.
 When instantiated, the module expects to be passed a `WebAssembly.Global` for each global variable as well as as well as the `shims` object.

+## Loader

+The **loader** is a nice wrapper around the compiler which will compile the Wasm module and then instantiate and return an instance.
+It has an API similar to the **compiler** expect that it expects a `WebAssembly.Global` instance for each variable that is exposed to the JavaScript environment.

 # Prior Art
 - [Milkdrop's EEL compiler](https://github.com/WACUP/vis_milk2/tree/master/ns-eel2), written in C
 - [WDL](https://www.cockos.com/wdl/) includes an [EEL2 compiler](https://github.com/justinfrankel/WDL/tree/master/WDL/eel2).
 - [Butterchun's existing EEL -> JavaScript compiler](https://github.com/jberg/milkdrop-eel-parser), written in Clojure.
 - WebVS includes an [EEL -> JavaScript compiler](https://github.com/azeem/webvs/tree/master/src/expr) written in TypeScript.

 # Related Documentation
 - Mikdrop Preset documentation: http://www.geisswerks.com/hosted/milkdrop2/milkdrop_preset_authoring.html
 - EEL2 Documentation (may vary from EEL): https://www.cockos.com/EEL2/